lumiere25/prac-project-master/prac-project-master/README.md

-# Note: To "sign in" with profile fake emails' passwords:
+# Note: To "sign in" with fake profiles passwords:

 name: Karen
 password: karen6778